Sagelt/beyond/text/introduction.md

 ## Getting Started

-Each player chooses a playbook.
-The currently available playbooks are:
+Each player chooses a class.
+The currently available class are:

 * [The Cleric](#the-cleric)
 * [The Fighter](#the-fighter)